Governor's Office of Recovery and Rebuilding: History

-On January 18, 2014, on Up with Steve Kornacki cable program, Zimmer said that Lieutenant Governor Kim Guadagno and Commissioner of the New Jersey Department of Community Affairs Rich Constable had, on two separate occasions in May 2013, pressured her to support a Rockefeller Group development project in Hoboken's North End in exchange for the city receiving additional federal Sandy relief aid.
+On January 18, 2014, on Up with Steve Kornacki cable program, Hoboken Mayor Dawn Zimmer said that Lieutenant Governor Kim Guadagno and Commissioner of the New Jersey Department of Community Affairs Rich Constable had, on two separate occasions in May 2013, pressured her to support a Rockefeller Group development project in Hoboken's North End in exchange for the city receiving additional federal Sandy relief aid.
 On January 20, appearing on a CNN cable program, Zimmer stated that a month earlier, Marc Ferzan, Director of the Governor's Office of Recovery and Rebuilding had also pressured her to support more development in exchange for federal Sandy recovery funds.
 Following her television appearances, the Federal Bureau of Investigation and United States Attorney for the District of New Jersey met with Zimmer and reviewed and took as evidence a notebook journal in which she had written about the meetings.
 They also interviewed two of her aides and five other potential witnesses.
 Zimmer stated: "As their investigation proceeds, they have asked me to refrain from giving any additional interviews and I am respecting their request."
 The Christie administration officials categorically denied the allegations, a spokesman saying "It is very clear partisan politics are at play here as Democratic mayors with a political axe to grind come out of the woodwork and try to get their faces on television."
 Zimmer said she had not come forward until after the so-called Bridgegate scandal (which had broken 10 days earlier) because she thought her claims would be not taken seriously.
 On January 31, the city acknowledged that it had received subpoenas from the US Attorney.

 An internal investigative was commissioned by the Christie administration and conducted by Randy Mastro of law firm Gibson, Dunn and Crutcher.
 Zimmer declined to participate.
 A report released in March 2014 said that Mayor Zimmer's allegations were, "in material respects, demonstrably false." and "whether intentional or not, it appears that Mayor Zimmer's subjective perception of events she has described do not reflect objective reality."
 Zimmer dismissed the report as "sadly predictable" and said she was still willing to repeat her allegations under oath, stating, "Randy Mastro could have written his report the day he was hired and saved the taxpayers the million dollars in fees."
 In editorials, The Star-Ledger and The New York Times labeled the report a "whitewash". as did 56% of New Jersey voters in an April 2014 survey by the Quinnipiac University Polling Institute.

 Ferzan resigned July 8, 2014 and was replaced by taken by Terry Brody.
-He took up position as lecturer at Frank Batten School of Leadership and Public Policy at the University of Virginia.

-Personal

-Ferzan is married to Kimberly Ferzan, a lawyer and professor at University of Pennsylvania Law School.
+The office was absorbed into the new Governor’s Disaster Recovery Office by Phil Murphy in 2020 in response to the COVID-19 pandemic in New Jersey.